wp-plugins/contact-form-7-sms-addon/readme.txt

 == Screenshots ==

-1. SMS box added to the Contact Form 7 page
+1. SMS tab added to the Contact Form 7 page

-2. SMS settings in detail

 == Changelog ==

+= 2.3.0 =
+* Updated to work with Contact Form 7 v4.2
+* Tested with WordPress 4.2.2

 = 2.2.1 =
 * Works with Contact Form 7 v3.9